cor-mobile-robotics/lab-wiki/calendar.md

 - Users that didn't make a booking in the calendar can still use the lab.
 However, they have no priority and anyone with a booking may decide to kick them off if needed.

 ### Viewing the Calendar
-- Bookings for the lab can be made via the associated [Calendar](https://outlook.office.com/calendar/MobileRoboticsLab-ME@tudelft.nl/view/week) to the functional mailbox `MobileRoboticsLab-ME@tudelft.nl`.
 - Anyone can add a *view* of this calendar as in the outlook web-client by via `click add calendar -> click add from directory -> select your account form the dropdown menu -> enter MobileRoboticsLab-ME@tudelft.nl as "person"`.

 ### Getting access to the calendar